 At the SMBTech Summit, we heard from the founders and leaders of some of the fastest-growing SMBTech companies including Brightwheel, Hello Alice, Electric, GlossGenius, OpenPhone, and Homebase, as well as public SMBTech leaders such as DoorDash and RingCentral.
 They shared tips, tactics, and lessons learned while building their companies into the tech leaders they are today.
 But perhaps most importantly, they provided valuable insights into the minds of the small business owners they work with every day.
 Below are some excerpts overhead at the event that we hope will inspire SMBTech entrepreneurs to keep finding innovative new ways to support the SMBs that are the lifeblood of every community.

-“Brightwheel doesn’t exist just to help small business owners, but everyone in their orbit, because for a daycare provider, their business is not just their ‘baby,’ they are taking care of people’s actual babies and there is no work more impactful than providing great care for children in the first five years of their lives.
-For families, childcare is often their biggest expense and the relationship with their care provider is one of the most important in their lives, so, whatever we do as a company, at the end it is to support children, families, and their communities.” —Dave Vasen, CEO and Founder of Brightwheel
+“Brightwheel doesn’t exist just to help small business owners, but everyone in their orbit.
+Because for a daycare provider, their business is not just their ‘baby.’
+They're taking care of people’s actual babies, and there is no work more impactful than providing great care for children in the first five years of their lives.
+For families, childcare is often their biggest expense and the relationship with their care provider is one of the most important in their lives.
+So whatever we do as a company, at the end it is to support children, families, and their communities.” —Dave Vasen, CEO and Founder of Brightwheel

-“When we started out, we had the goal of being the very best small business phone system, but then our customers began growing and getting bigger, and it quickly became clear we would need to go up market and make our product better and better for any customer that was leaving the world of SMB behind.
+“When we started out, we had the goal of being the very best small business phone system, but then our customers began growing and getting bigger.
+It quickly became clear we would need to go up market and make our product better and better for any customer who was leaving the world of SMB behind.
 We want to be there for a business owner when they incorporate and then grow up with them.” — Mahyar Raissi, CEO and Co-founder of OpenPhone

-“We did a study of small business owners in conjunction with GGV, and we saw very clearly that that 90% of small business owners recently have or are planning to spend more on software, everything from accounting, hiiring, payroll, receivables, e-commerce, business services, marketing, and just about anything else that enables a small business to be smarter and do more.” —Elizabeth Gore, President and Co-founder of Hello Alice.
+“We did a study of small business owners in conjunction with GGV, and we saw very clearly that that 90% of small business owners recently have or are planning to spend more on software, everything from accounting, hiring, payroll, receivables, e-commerce, business services, marketing, and just about anything else that enables a small business to be smarter and do more.” —Elizabeth Gore, President and Co-founder of Hello Alice